elamaran619/amazon-quicksight-user-guide/doc_source/formatting-a-visual.md

 1. On the **Format Visual** pane, choose **X\-Axis** or **Y\-axis**, depending on what type of visual you are customizing\.
 This is the **X\-Axis** section for horizontal bar charts, the **Y\-Axis** section for vertical bar charts and line charts, and both axes are available for scatter plots\.
 On combo charts, use **Bars** and **Lines** instead\.

-1. Type a new name in the box to rename the axis\.
+1. Enter a new name in the box to rename the axis\.
 To revert to the default name, delete your entry\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/quicksight/latest/user/images/customize-visual-scale.png)

 1. Set the range for the axis by choosing one of the following options: